 Many people create trusts to minimize hassles and fees for their loved ones, or to create a legacy of charitable giving.
 Trusts can be used in addition to a will to direct your assets after you die, but trusts offer a number of important planning benefits not included in a will, such as allowing your heirs to effect a relatively speedy conclusion to settling your estate.

 Working with an attorney or a financial planner, you can create a trust to minimize taxes, protect assets and spare your children from having to go through the often-lengthy process of probate court in order to divide up your assets after you die.
-So in the event of a sudden and untimely death, such as one due to coronavirus, an individual’s last wishes can be carried out.
+So in the event of a sudden and untimely death, an individual’s last wishes can be carried out.

 A trust can also enable you to control not only to whom your assets will be disbursed, but also how the money will be paid out — a crucial point if the beneficiary is a child or a family member whose ability to properly handle money is questionable.